Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Frugal Code Completion

 \subsection{Technical Challenges}

-\zhensu{The effectiveness of \mechanism depends on how much waste can be saved.
-In fact, \mechanism is not required to perfectly reject all of the low-return prompts.
-It can be applied in practice as long as it achieves a positive gain, i.e. the waste it saves is higher than its consumption which mainly comes from its estimator.
-Formally, the expected gain for handling one prompt can be roughly regulated as:
+The effectiveness of \mechanism depends on how many unhelpful completions can be prevented and how much wasted energy can be saved.
+Ideally, \mechanism is expected to block all of the low-return prompts perfectly, however, it is almost impossible to implement such a \mechanism.
+In practice, according to the preference of the LCM service providers, \mechanism can be applied as long as it can effectively improve productivity and/or save computing costs.
+More specifically, \mechanism seeks to achieve higher accuracy in identifying low-return prompts and lower computing consumption, which mainly depend upon the performance of the estimator, and the challenge is to optimize both the accuracy and the cost-friendliness.

-where $\alpha$ is the rejection possibility of the prompt, $\beta$ represents the possibility that the rejected prompt is not resubmitted by the user, $E_{QEBC}$ and $E_{LCM}$ are respectively the running cost of \mechanism and the LCM for one prompt.
-In the context of \mechanism, $\alpha$ is decided by the configurable threshold, and $E_{LCM}$ is regarded as a constant since \mechanism is orthogonal to the LCM.
-Thus, to save more cost, \mechanism seeks to obtain higher $\beta$ and lower $E_{QEBC}$, respectively mapping to two challenges: accuracy and cost-friendliness. }

-\textbf{Accuracy of the estimator.} The estimator should be accurate, i.e., estimating as close as possible to the actual completion qualities. \zhensu{Estimators with poor accuracy will lead to more re-submitted completion requests, which harm the productivity brought by auto-completions and the gain of waste saving.} However, as an emerging problem, the estimator is not yet well investigated by the research community.
-It is still unclear how to design and implement an effective estimator that can accurately estimate the completion quality of the LCM on a given code prompt, which calls for more attention from the research community.
+\textbf{Accuracy of the estimator.} The estimator should be accurate, i.e., estimating as close as possible to the actual completion qualities, as estimators with poor accuracy will harm the productivity brought by auto-completions and limit the gain of resource saving.
+For example, wrongly predicting a prompt as low-return hinders developers' access to a potentially helpful completion, and they may spend extra efforts to re-submit the completion request.
+However, as an emerging problem, the estimator is not yet well investigated by the research community.
+It is still unclear how to design and implement an effective estimator that can accurately estimate the completion quality of the LCM given a code prompt, which calls for more attention from the research community.

-\textbf{Cost-friendliness of the estimator.} Considering the purpose of \mechanism, i.e., reducing the cost of LCM-based code completion systems, the estimator is required to be cost-friendly in computing. \zhensu{The cost of the estimator itself is directly related to the gain of \mechanism.} Thus, we cannot infinitely enlarge the scale of the estimator to obtain more accurate completion qualities.
-How to balance the trade-off between the effectiveness and efficiency of the estimator requires further consideration.
+\textbf{Cost-friendliness of the estimator.} Considering one of the goals of \mechanism, i.e., saving the cost of LCM-based code completion systems, the estimator is required to be cost-friendly in computing.
+The cost of the estimator itself should be considered when calculating the energy and resources saved with \mechanism.
+Thus, we cannot infinitely enlarge the scale of the estimator to obtain more accurate estimations on completion qualities.
+How to balance the trade-off between the effectiveness and efficiency of the estimator requires further exploration.